kanisterio/demo/webinar/cncf.io/script.md

 - how do you manage incremental backup of your PVC ?
 - how do you wait for a scale down or a scale up operation, how do you wait for a status before switching to the next action ?
 - how do you logs all the operations in a single place ?
-- how do you discover the content of a secret, deployment, or any object without using ugly and not maintainable jsonpath explression like '.metadata.annotations.kubenetes\.io/hostname}'
+- how do you discover the content of a secret, deployment, or any object without using ugly and not maintainable JSONpath explression like '.metadata.annotations.kubenetes\.io/hostname}'
 ....

 Mi.
 Ok I think you convince me.
 So ok let's say I want to use this framework Kanister can you give an overview of how it works